-I had the privilege of watching the latest & hottest Ghanaian movie in town yesterday afternoon at Silverbird Cinema in Accra.
+I had the priviledge of watching the latest & hottest Ghanaian movie in town yesterday afternoon at the Silverbird Cinema in Accra.
 Several hours later, I am still catching my breath.
 The first time I read about this movie via a friend on Facebook, I wondered to myself: “What audacity?
 How could anyone risk titling a movie THE PERFECT PICTURE?”
-The producers of the movie by using a title like that are opening their work to a thorough scrutiny from the public and would receive heavy criticism should the movie contain the slightest shade of mediocrity.
+The producers of the movie by using a title like that are opening their work to thorough scrutiny from the public and would receive heavy criticism should the movie contain the slightest shade of mediocrity.

 I had high expectations before watching the movie.
 Why?
 There was a special website for the movie: http://theperfectpicturemovie.com Now, this is uncommon in Africa, and very rare in Ghana.
 What’s more?
 The website theperfectpicturemovie.com was just perfect for a movie.
 Well designed.
 I later monitored the trailer on GTV and some promo video at KSM’s Thank God It’s Friday on Metro TV.